google/zetasql/docs/functions-and-operators.md

 **Description**

-Computes hyperbolic tangent of X. Does not fail.
+Computes the hyperbolic tangent of X where X is specified in radians.
+Does not fail.

 ### ATAN